lissettecarlr/InfoSec-GoogleChrome/README_EN.md

             pass : 'If it is a 163 mailbox, enable IMAP/SMTP service in the web version settings to obtain' sender : 'Sender's email'
             receivers : 'Receiver's email (can be the same as the sender's email)'
+        resend:
+            key : 'resend.dev key'
+            from: 'resend from'
+            to: "register resend email"
     ```
+    The resend email method here requires you to register an account first and generate a key.
+It is important to note that by default, the 'from' and 'to' fields are fixed, and you can see them in the example after registration.
+If the key is not provided, this email method will not be used.

 * Modify the config file to configure whether to send emails and whether to save to a local json file:
     ```yaml
         include : secret.yaml